nasser2saba/CyberSecurity/Red/Penetration_Testing/01.Information_Gathering/Active/dns.md

     > Your command `dig adlp-corp.com NS`

 6. Uses a brute force tool to find subdomains of adlp-corp.com.
 How many did you find?
-    > Your response
+    > Your response 16
-    > Your command  command is not working bruhhh
+    > Your command  ``python subnetter.py --address 52.51.133.160 --subnets 14 --range 4 ``

+    tried a variety of tools but didn't work, ended up with a python script that did it for me.

 7. Use theHarvester tool at becode.org.
 How many Linkedin Users?
-    I used the Harvester but it does,'t provide this service anymore.
+    I used the Harvester but it doesn't provide this service anymore.

 8. Use theHarvester tool at becode.org.
 How many ip addresses did you find?